USS Houston (CL-81): Service history

 Houston was laid down at the Newport News Shipbuilding & Dry Dock Company at Newport News, Virginia on 4 August 1941, originally under the name Vicksburg.
-On 12 October 1942, she was renamed Houston; some five months before, on 30 May, 1,000 Navy recruits, known as the Houston Volunteers, were sworn in at a dedication ceremony in downtown Houston but with a nineteen-month period between then and commissioning, only one served aboard the new Houston. and the completed hull was launched on 19 June 1943.
+On 12 October 1942, she was renamed Houston; some five months before, on 30 May, 1,000 Navy recruits, known as the Houston Volunteers, were sworn in at a dedication ceremony in downtown Houston but with a nineteen-month period between then and commissioning, only one served aboard the new Houston.
+The completed hull was launched on 19 June 1943.
 Fitting-out work was completed by December that year, and she was commissioned on the 20th.
-Captain William W. Behrens Sr. served as the ship's first commander.
 The ship got underway on 1 February 1944 to begin her shakedown cruise.
 She initially sailed to the Caribbean Sea, and then returned north for initial training off Boston.
 On 16 April, she left for the Pacific Ocean to join the war effort there.
 She passed through the Panama Canal and sailed north to San Diego, before continuing on to Pearl Harbor.
 She arrived there on 6 May and carried out further training exercises for the next few weeks.